BioPhoton/ngRe/README.md

 ```

 **Needs:**
-Get rid of the onCkick function and subject creation.
+Get rid of the onClick function and subject creation.

 #### HostBinding Decorator

-**_Receive property changes from host over `@HostBinding('class')`_**
+**_Receive property changes from the host over `@HostBinding('class')`_**

-Inside of a compoent or directive we can connect DOM attribute as from the host with component property.
+Inside of a component or directive, we can connect the DOM attribute as from the host with the component property.
 Angular automatically updates the host element over change detection.
-In this way we can retreive the hosts propertie changes.
+In this way, we can retrieve the host's properties changes.

 **Imperative approach:**